Q: Where do I get a FAFSA?

 A: To be eligible for the scholarship, applicants must:

-• Be a newly admitted WSU student pursuing your first bachelor’s degree.
+• Be a fully admitted WSU student pursuing your first bachelor’s degree.

 • Have experienced a cumulative gap in your education of at least five years (preference given to students aged 25-50).

-• Demonstrate financial need (applicants must complete and file a FAFSA and submit a copy of the Student Aid Report (SAR).
+• Demonstrate financial need (applicants must complete and file a FAFSA and submit a copy of the Student Aid Report (SAR) including the EFC score.

-• Illustrate potential for academic success by maintaining at least a 2.5 cumulative GPA in all coursework.
+• Illustrate potential for academic success by maintaining at least a 2.5 cumulative GPA in all coursework for continued funding.

 • Show academic promise and commitment to obtaining a degree.